Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment: INTRODUCTION

-To address these limitations, our primary goal is to leverage data from a source session to improve decoding performance in a target session with limited data, via preserving the inherent task-dependent latent structure in neural activity across sessions.
+To address these limitations, our primary goal is to leverage data from a source session to improve decoding performance in a target session with limited data, by preserving the inherent task-dependent latent structure in neural activity across sessions.
 To this end, we propose TCLA, the task-conditioned latent alignment framework.
-Building upon the autoencoder architecture introduced in LDNS\cite{kapoor2024latent}, TCLA learns a low-dimensional representation of neural dynamics from the source session with sufficient data, and aligns neural activity from target sessions into this latent space via a task-conditioned alignment process.
+Building upon the autoencoder architecture introduced in LDNS\cite{kapoor2024latent}, TCLA learns a low-dimensional neural representation from the source session with sufficient data, and aligns neural activity from target sessions into this latent space through a task-conditioned alignment process.